 For additional information and answers to questions about the Election and Nomination processes and CAA Bylaws, please visit Board and Members Resources.

-In 2022, as it does each year, the Nomination Proposal Committee will receive nominations to develop a slate of candidates for Board of Director seats, replacing the Directors whose terms are ending.
-A slate of five (5) nominees will be announced in June 2022, and the positions will be vacated and new candidates elected at the Annual Meeting of Members in September 2022 after terms end.
+As it does each year, the Nomination Proposal Committee will receive nominations to develop a slate of candidates for Board of Director seats, replacing the Directors whose terms are ending.
+A slate of five (5) nominees will be announced in June, and the positions will be vacated and new candidates elected at the Annual Meeting of Members in September after terms end.

-To help ensure inclusivity and become more responsive to its members, the Caltech Alumni Association (CAA) Board of Directors is also introducing e-voting in 2022.
+To help ensure inclusivity and become more responsive to its members, the Caltech Alumni Association (CAA) Board of Directors previously introduced e-voting in 2022.

 CAA members who wish to vote electronically may do so by opting to receive an electronic ballot and communications link here.